SpencerCurtis/ios-assessment-networking/README.md

 # Instructions for MovieSearch

-MovieSearch is designed to help you practice using what you've learned in this Unit.
-To complete this challenge you will need to be familiar with closures, asynchronous calls, URLSession, failable initializers, parsing through the returned data from network APIs, and working with network API documentation.
+---

+## Requirements
+---

 Please fork and clone this repository, then watch the screen recording provided before starting.
 This will show you what you need to build.
-Your project must allow a user to search for a movie by name, and should display search results either in a table view or collection view.
-The results should show the movie title, rating, summary, and poster.

 The documentation for the API you should use can be found at https://developers.themoviedb.org/3/getting-started.
-The documentation for this API is a little harder to navigate than what you might be used to so be sure to spend a sufficient amount of time going over the documentation to make sure you find the correct URL to use and that you can get sample JSON.
-You will also need to register for an API key.
-The only additional hint I will give is the URL for fetching a movie's image, since it is pretty difficult to find: http://image.tmdb.org/t/p/w500/(imageEndpoint)
+The documentation for this API is a little harder to navigate than what you might be used to so be sure to spend a sufficient amount of time going over the documentation to make sure you find the correct URL to use and that you can get sample JSON. **You will also need to register for an API key if you do not have one already.**

+**You will have 3 hours and 30 minutes to complete this challenge.**

+Your project must:

+1. Allow a user to search for a movie by name
+2. Display search results either in a table view or collection view.
+3. The results should show the movie title, rating, and summary.

+### Black Diamonds

+1. Display the poster of each movie on your custom cell (The only additional hint I will give is the URL for fetching a movie's image, since it is pretty difficult to find: http://image.tmdb.org/t/p/w500/(imageEndpoint))
+2. Tapping on a movie shows a detail view with more information.
+3. Allow marking a movie as a favorite.
+4. Add a tab that shows all favorited movies.

+## Covered Concepts

+To complete this challenge you will need to be familiar with the following from this unit:

+1. Closures
+2. Asynchronous calls
+3. URLSession
+4. Failable initializers
+5. Parsing through the returned data in JSON format from network APIs
+6. Working with network API documentation.
+7. Intermediate UITableView concepts such as custom cells.